christinecardoso/gtd/*/Dump.md

 - [x] White onion ✅ 2024-12-01
 - [x] Tomatoes ✅ 2024-12-01
 - [x] Xmas tree ✅ 2024-12-1
+- [ ] Plant the succulents from work #outside  📅 2025-02-02
+- [ ] Make receipts #computer 📅 2025-02-02
+- [ ] recap #computer 📅 2025-02-02
+- [ ] garden layout #research
+- [ ] Look up music website for local event planning #research
+- [ ] Garden plan #research  📅 2025-02-03
+- [ ] Trellis #buy 📅 2025-02-02
+- [ ] rose garden plan #research  📅 2025-02-03
+- [ ] Dermatologist appointment #schedule
+- [ ] Look through those books to see if they have the garden books at the library #research
+- [ ] New reflective collar for Bagheera 📅 2025-02-02 #buy
+- [ ] Multivitamin for Liberty 📅 2025-02-02 #buy
+- [x] Put tasting stuff in the mini cooper ✅ 2025-02-02
+- [ ] Take mixers out of mini cooper
+- [ ] Message Ana about how to get pay stubs
+- [ ] Blog for past promotion experience like a resume do you c can apply to public label Manmar and talent direct 📅 2025-02-01
 - [ ] Organize calendar 📅 2025-01-31 #computer
 - [ ] sunpass #buy 📅 2025-01-30
 - [x] Follow up with Michele and Group about reissuing check 📅 2025-01-30 ✅ 2025-01-30 #computer